 Your child's needs inform their individual therapy plan and each child’s plan has input from all therapists and the family to ensure the best learning outcomes.
 All staff are trained to implement each child's individual plan, collect data and analyse progress.
 A team of senior therapists (Program Coordinators) provide guidance and support to all transdisciplinary team members.

 How do you implement individual plans if you’re working in small groups of two and three children?

-From this an individualised program is designed from the AEIOU curriculum.
 Each child’s goals are targeted across the entire day not just during learning centres (when the children are in small groups).
 All staff ensure that each child has enough learning opportunities across the day to achieve their goals.
 Data is collected for each child and analysed to ensure appropriate progress is being made.
-In a small group each child can be working on a completely different program as it is dependent on their needs.
+In a small group each child can be working on a completely different goal, dependent on their needs.
 If a group of children have goals with similar resources these are grouped together in terms of logistics but the children are still taught skills one-to-one.

 How long do children need to stay at AEIOU?

-There is no specified length of time that children need to stay within our program, however, on average children are enrolled for 2 years.
-During their time at AEIOU, we consistently collect and analyse data which is used to inform the transdisciplinary team and each child’s program and ensures we are delivering a quality service for each child.
+There is no specified length of time that children need to stay, however, on average children are enrolled for 2 years.
+During their time at AEIOU, we consistently collect and analyse data which is used to inform each child’s individual plan and ensures we are delivering a quality service for each child.
 This information helps us determine when each child is ready for transition—on average, children are enrolled for two years.
 This decision-making process has a high level of parent input.